Sal1316/UCR-VERT-follow-along-coding/20-React/01-Activities/18-Stu_Hooks-useEffect/README.md

 * ✅ It's done when I have imported `useEffect` into [Thermostat.jsx](./Unsolved/src/components/Thermostat.jsx).

-* It's done when I have set a value for the `temp` variable.
+* ✅ It's done when I have set a value for the `temp` state variable.

-* It's done when I have used the `useEffect` Hook to set the `document.title` to the current temperature.
+* ✅ It's done when I have used the `useEffect` Hook to set the `document.title` to the current temperature.

 ## 📝 Notes